Free Flutter Sleeve Sewing Pattern (t-shirt 3 – 10)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Warm weather is here- time to start sewing a few lightweight t-shirts!
-This free flutter sleeve sewing pattern is available in girl’s sizes 3 to 10 and is just perfect for the warm days ahead.
+Warm weather is here – it’s time to start sewing lightweight T-shirts!
+This free flutter sleeve sewing pattern is available in girls’ sizes 3 to 10 and is perfect for the warm days ahead.

-It’s taken a bit of time, but I’ve just finished creating a flutter sleeve to my free t-shirt pattern.
+It’s taken a bit of time, but I’ve just finished creating a flutter sleeve for my free t-shirt pattern.

-It took several pattern drafts to get the “flutter” of the sleeve to be fluttery enough without having to add any gathering to the sleeve.
-Nothing wrong with gathering of course- it just would have made binding the neckline a bit more difficult.
-(And if you’re anything like me- you just don’t have time for that!)
+It took several pattern drafts to get the sleeve’s “flutter” to be fluttery enough without having to add any gathering.
+Gathering is not wrong, of course—it just would have made binding the neckline a bit more difficult.
+(And if you’re anything like me, you just don’t have time for that!)

 What Fabric is Best for a Flutter Sleeve Tee?

-My very favorite fabrics to use are the lightweight rayon blend knits.
-Though sometimes these rayon blend fabrics might not have a lot of stretch- like this purple top.
-(Which is something to keep in mind when using the same fabric for binding a neckline that needs to stretch over the head, lol.)
+My very favorite fabrics to use are lightweight rayon blend knits.
+Though sometimes, these rayon blend fabrics might not have a lot of stretch- like this purple top.
+(This is something to keep in mind when using the same fabric for binding a neckline that needs to stretch over the head, lol.)

-This top can be made with heavier fabrics too and the flutter will still look pretty and fluttery, especially if you cut the sleeve pattern out on the bias.
+This top can also be made with heavier fabrics, and the flutter will still look pretty, especially if you cut the sleeve pattern out on the bias.

-I intended to just add this additional sleeve version to the original t-shirt pattern, but since I’m recommending the sleeve fabric be cut on the bias, I decided to release this flutter sleeve tee as it’s own pattern.
+I intended to add this additional sleeve version to the original t-shirt pattern, but since I recommend cutting the sleeve fabric on the bias, I decided to release this flutter sleeve tee as its own pattern.

-The actual sleeve pattern is a full sleeve (instead of a half sleeve pattern cut on the fold) which makes it easier to line up on the bias.
-Though if you are running short on fabric (like I so often am) keep in mind the sleeve is still cute cut out on the crosswise grain and save quite a bit of fabric that way.
-(The sleeve on this top is not cut on the bias.)
+The actual sleeve pattern is a full sleeve (instead of a half-sleeve pattern cut on the fold), which makes it easier to line up on the bias.
+However, if you are running short on fabric (like I so often am), keep in mind that the sleeve is still cute cut out on the crosswise grain and that you can save quite a bit of fabric that way.
+(The sleeve on this purple top is not cut on the bias.
+The flowy nature of the fabric helps the sleeve flutter like it was.)

-This purple fabric was so soft and flowy, I didn’t cut the sleeve on the bias and it still looked great.
-This top was one of my test versions so I didn’t bother hemming it. ( I was in too much of a rush to try it on and take some photos.)
+This purple fabric was so soft and flowy that I didn’t cut the sleeve on the bias, and it still looked great.
+This top was one of my test versions, so I didn’t bother hemming it. ( I was in too much of a rush to try it on and take some photos.)

-I’m also embarrassed to say that I upgraded my coverstitch machine in early December but had still not taken it out of the box until after I made this top.
-I’ve now used it several times and that machine sews like a dream!
+I’m also embarrassed to say that I upgraded my coverstitch machine in early December but did not get it out of the box until after I made this top.
+I’ve now used it several times, and that machine sews like a dream!
 (You can see the cover stitch hem on the top two tops in the 2nd photo.)

-The machine I had before was the brother coverstitch- which was so finicky, it would take me an hour just to set it up and sew properly on my fabric- talk about frustrating.
+The machine I had before was the Brother coverstitch– which was so finicky that it would take me an hour just to set it up and sew properly on my fabric- talk about frustrating.
 So if you are thinking about a coverstitch machine- I highly recommend this one!

 Free Flutter Sleeve Sewing Pattern, sz 3 to 10